top of page

 One other benefit is that it teaches your body to relax and contract muscles at the right time, improving sequencing to improve your economy.
 For example when you do a dynamic stretch for your hip flexor, your glute contracts, and when you do a dynamic stretch for your glute, your hip flexor contracts.

-But more importantly, right after a muscle is stretched it has to contract again, but you need the right dynamic stretches for this (I will show you a great routine below).
-For example when you stretch your calf you then go up on your toes to contract it, this teaches your body to allow a muscle to fully stretch (like loading up an elastic band) and then telling it to fire with more power- this is a great way to teach your body how to runner with effortless power!
+More importantly, right after a muscle is stretched it has to contract again, but you need the right dynamic stretches for this (I will show you a great routine below).
+For example, when you stretch your calf you then go up on your toes to contract it, this teaches your body to allow a muscle to fully stretch (like loading up an elastic band) and then tell it to fire with more power- this is a great way to teach your body how to run with effortless power!

 This teaches your body to relax a muscle before contracting it to allow your body to fully access a long stride where muscles activate at the right, instead of muscles firing at the wrong time when you are trying to run fast which causes a shorter stride.